What is a NetID?

 Your NetID is a username you use to login to various systems and services.
 Some of these include:

 This document discusses how to get a NetID and how to retrieve a forgotten UIN (University Identification Number).

 How Do I Get a NetID?

-If you can log in to Texas A&M Gmail, then you already have a NetID.
-Your log in to Texas A&M Gmail is your NetID.
+If you can log in to Texas A&M Gmail or the Howdy Portal, then you already have a NetID.
+Your log in to those services is your NetID.

 Note: To activate your NetID, you will need to have your UIN ready.

 UINs cannot be given over the phone to anyone.
 If you need to find out your UIN, follow the instructions below: